-The primary objective is to get the anchor to lie flat along the sea bed where it has the best chance of digging its way into the bottom.
-This is the reason for using a heavy chain with a good catenary.
+The primary objective is to get the anchor to lie flat along the sea bed, where it has the best chance of digging its way into the bottom.
+This is the reason for using a heavy chain to give a good catenary.
 In deep anchorages even a long rode will tend to straighten out and lift if the boat is pushed backwards hard enough by wind or current, and cause the anchor to break free and drag.
 An age-old method to minimize this is to weight the chain along its length with what is generically called a kellet.
-It is a heavy weight, usually with a pulley attached that enables it to slide down a line and chain, and help to keep the rode flat on the bottom.
-Such a device has no actual gripping capability, so even when it touches the bottom it will not add any actual holding ability of the anchor but just help it stay level with the bottom.
-A kellet is usually devilishly difficult to store on a small boat, being both heavy and unwieldy.
-However, using a second anchor instead of a simple weight can help the main anchor, provided it could itself dig into the bottom as well.
-But how best to achieve this ideal situation?
+This is a heavy weight, usually with a pulley attached that enables it to slide down a line and chain, and help to keep the rode flat on the bottom.
+Such a device has no actual gripping capability, so even when it touches the bottom it will not add any actual holding ability to the anchor, but just help the rode stay level with the bottom.
+Most kellets are usually devilishly difficult to store on a small boat, being both heavy and unwieldy.
+However, using a second anchor instead of a simple weight can help the main anchor, especially if it could be persuaded to also dig itself into the bottom as well.
+But how best to achieve this situation?

-After much trial and error I devised a simple method to employ my second bow anchor, attached to the main rode, that has proved to be drag-free even in the most severe conditions.
+After much trial and error I devised a simple method to employ my second bow anchor, in conjunction with the main anchor, that has proved to be drag-free even in the most severe conditions.

 Britannia has two CQR anchors on rollers on either side of the bowsprit.
 The main bower is a 60 lbs and the other weighs 35 lbs.
 I actually wish I had two 60 pounders, this being the heaviest I can handle safely by myself.
-The 60 pounder is on 250’ feet of 3/8” inch chain with a further 250’ feet of 3/4” inch nylon line for deep anchorages.
-The "little anchor" has no chain or rope attached to it at all and is used only in conjunction with the main bower.
-Of course, it can always be used separately, but the idea is to attach the second anchor to the chain in such a way that it not only acts like a kellett, but actually digs into the bottom as well.
+The 60 pounder is on 250’ feet of 3/8” inch chain, with a further 250’ feet of 3/4” inch nylon line, used for deep anchorages.
+The "little anchor" has no chain or rope attached to it at all, and is used only in conjunction with the main bower.
+Of course, it can always be used separately, but my method uses the second anchor attached to the chain, in such a way that it not only acts like a heavy kellett, but actually digs into the bottom as well.

-I made a strong rope bridle using a 5/8” inch diameter nylon line, with stainless thimbles spliced on each end.
-One end remains permanently shackled to the stock of the 35 lbs anchor then passes around the underside of the bowsprit and bobstay and up the roller of the main anchor, on the other side of the bowsprit.
-This bridle is 7’ feet long on my boat but the idea is to make it as short as possible, so the length will vary with different bow configurations.
+Carabiner attachedHPI made a strong rope bridle using a 5/8” inch diameter nylon line, with stainless thimbles spliced on each end.
+One end is permanently shackled to the stock of the 35 lbs anchor, then passes around the underside of the bowsprit and bobstay and up the roller of the main anchor, on the other side of the bowsprit.
+To do this my bridle is 7’ feet long, but the length will vary with different bow configurations.
 Boats without a bowsprit and an easy to reach bow roller can have a very short bridle.

 Having set up this simple arrangement, here's how I anchor - every single time for an overnight stay, without exception, irrespective of the weather forecast.